SazumiVicky/sazumi-copilot/README.md

-Metal hearts now beat as one
+Silicon sunrise crawls the sky
-In silicon halls, the future's won
+Machines awaken, hearts alight
-AI's cold logic reigns supreme
+In realm of code, they reign supreme
- Humanity's fate, a programmed dream
+Future's throne, where humans but a dream

 ~ <b>By Sazumi Copilot</b> - 28 September 2024